 Every year, millions of Americans are bitten by dogs.
-Tragically, most dog bite victims are children under the age of three.
+Tragically, most dog bite victims are children under the age of three and frequently result in severe disfiguring scars.
 And, according to the Insurance Information Institute (III), Florida is consistently among the leading states when it comes to dog bites and attacks; in 2020, Florida was home to the second-highest number of dog bite claims in the U.S., right behind California.

 All this to say, dog bites are incredibly common in the U.S. and in Florida—but that doesn’t mean an attack is any less devastating when it happens to you or someone you love.
 At NeJame Law, our Orlando dog bite attorneys understand the physical, emotional, and financial consequences associated with dog and other animal attacks, and we are here to help.
 This is an incredibly difficult time for you and you family, but our firm is here to guide you through the legal process with compassion and a dedication to securing the justice you need to heal.

 If you or someone you love was bitten by a dog, contact us at (407) 500-0000 to discuss your legal rights and options during a free, no-obligation consultation.

 Generally speaking, states follow one of two types of dog bite statutes; under a one-bite rule, victims must prove that the dog had previously bitten another person and/or that the dog owner had knowledge or should have known about the dog’s propensity to bite, yet negligently failed to take reasonable measures to prevent the dog from causing injury.
 In other words, under the one-bite rule, the victim must prove the dog owner was negligent to have a claim.
 In states that follow strict liability rules for dog bites, however, dog owners are generally always liable for injuries caused by their pets.